Skip to main content

 I could log in to my ActiveState account using my browser, so this “Login failed” was a real problem.
 Fortunately, after some searching, I found a potential solution on the following webpage: Login failed, it appears you are offline (again) - Discussions - Komodo IDE & Edit | Forums.

 The solution simply bypasses the Sign-In window altogether.
-The solution I present below differs only by the tools I used to modify the komodo.jar file and, ultimately, the single line of code in the komodo.js file.
+The solution I present below is for WINDOWS and differs only by the tools I used to modify the komodo.jar file and, ultimately, the single line of code in the komodo.js file.

 The Modified Solution: